 I thought carefully before I replied, “We care about them because they are Jews.
 Jews are responsible for each other and we’re a global family, even if we look different.”

-“Oh, OK.”
-With that explanation, she was satisfied, but it wasn’t until later that day that I grasped how little the students knew about the Diaspora outside of the U.S. and Europe.
+“Oh, Okay.”
+She was satisfied with my explanation, but it wasn’t until later that day that I grasped how little the students knew about the Diaspora outside of the U.S. and Europe.

 Since then, I’ve worked hard to integrate the spectrum of global Jewry into my lessons.
-The class learns about ancient Jewish communities in China and India, comparing their traditions with what they do.
-I teach about Dia de los Muertos (Day of the Dead) and how it is celebrated in Mexico before asking how it is similar to Yizkor.
+The class learns about ancient Jewish communities in China and India, comparing their traditions to what my students do.
+I teach about Dia de Los Muertos (Day of the Dead) and how it is celebrated in Mexico before asking how it is similar to.
 The pictures in my classroom show the different faces of Judaism: Hispanic, white, Asian, Arab, etc.

 “There are Jews there?”